Where are you located?

 What is FlightCare’s service area?

 FlightCare’s primary service area covers central and northeastern Michigan, including the Thumb.
 However, FlightCare also provides patient transports throughout the entire state of Michigan.
-Over the past 30 years, we have transported nearly 12,000 patients.

 What are your hours?

 24 hours a day, 7 days a week, 365 days per year, weather permitting.

 Hospitals, Physicians, Ambulance Services, Fire Departments, Law Enforcement and Rescue Agencies.
 These different agencies assess the needs of the patient and arrange the helicopter.